tianshidoubi/MagicEurope/README.md

 # MagicEurope-1444
-### tips:This is a History Game,Some way are a little Politically sensitive.
+### Tips : This is a History Game,Some way are a little Politically sensitive.